Skip to content

 The RPE (rate of perceived exertion) scale is used so you can work out how hard you are working.
 The aim is to be working at a 7-8 out of 10 level for a portion of the class to achieve positive results.
 It may take some time to be able to work at this level, but it is a goal to set and strive for.

-A class focused on drills and activities to improve skills that are becoming a struggle.
+The class is focused on drills and activities to improve non-motor skills and movement patterns that are becoming a struggle

 Walking skills – heel strike, balance, posture